 Those of you who are good at maths can see there are then four or five successfully fertilised embryos left.
 This is when you can choose to have the remaining embryos frozen for use at a later stage.

-Hopefully the fresh transfer you had would have been successful in creating a pregnancy but, if it wasn’t, you can then work your way through the frozen embryos before you start your next fresh cycle.
+Hopefully the fresh transfer you had would have been successful in creating a pregnancy but, if it wasn’t, you can then work your way through the frozen embryo transfer before you start your next fresh cycle.

 In the case that the frozen embryo transfers (FETs) were unsuccessful, you would then undergo another ‘fresh’ stimulation and collection to get a new batch of eggs for fertilisation.